jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 - **Missing:** no known reason what happened to this guild, even if thieves were well known
 - **Safe:** lower level exploration

+## Nomads

+Kobolds, Lizardfolk and Yuan'ti don't have consistent homes, but large groups of them are sometimes spotted entering into the J'hed Wasteland

 ## Rocs

 These giant hunting birds will give a reason not to fly and reason other empires haven't flown into Jhed.
 But these Rocs hunt in groups and are immensly powerful foes.
 Clearing a path will open flying travel to Jhed